flutter/website/src/docs/cookbook/forms/text-field-changes.md

   }
 }

-// Define a Custom Form Widget class MyCustomForm extends StatefulWidget {
+// Define a custom Form widget. class MyCustomForm extends StatefulWidget {
   @override
   _MyCustomFormState createState() => _MyCustomFormState();
 }

 // Define a corresponding State class.
-This class will hold the data related to
-// our Form.
-class _MyCustomFormState extends State<MyCustomForm> {
+// This class holds data related to the Form. class _MyCustomFormState extends State<MyCustomForm> {
-  // Create a text controller.
-We will use it to retrieve the current value
+  // Create a text controller and use it to retrieve the current value
-  // of the TextField!
+  // of the TextField.
   final myController = TextEditingController();

   @override